 Moving money from one bank account to another doesn’t need to be cumbersome.
 Writing yourself a check means you’ll have to wait for the check to get to your bank, and you’ll have to wait several business days for the funds to clear before you can spend any money.
 Several electronic tools make the process easier (and faster).

 ACH transfers: The simplest method is a bank-to-bank transfer (also known as ACH transfers), where your money moves electronically from one account to another.
 To use this option, one of your banks needs to offer a bank-to-bank transfer service (online banks typically allow you to link several accounts – which is one more reason for using an online bank account – but brick-and-mortar banks are increasingly likely to offer this feature as well).
 Funds typically move through the Automated Clearing House (ACH) network (a network of banks nationwide that facilitate the process of transferring funds electronically), usually for free.

 Third-party services can also do the job if your bank doesn’t provide a transfer service or you prefer user-friendly apps.
 These apps provide an alternative way to access funds in your traditional bank account.
 The drawback is that it may take some time and effort to set up accounts with those services (and the initial verification or security confirmations often take a few business days).
 Moreover, there may be limits on how much you can move in any single transaction – small payments are easy, but larger transfers may take several steps.

 For example, you might already have a PayPal account that’s linked to a checking account.
 By using a different email address, you can set up an additional PayPal account that is linked to a different bank account.
 Then, you can send money to yourself and get it from one account to another.

 Other popular services that provide free or low-cost transfers include:

-- Popmoney is offered banks, and you can set up additional accounts for banks that don’t participate in the Popmoney network.
+- Popmoney is offered by banks, and you can set up additional accounts for banks that don’t participate in the Popmoney network.